gvwilson/sensibleadventures/shapers/story.md

         -   He thinks that Smarty Leaf was responsible for the bricks
         -   The Smarty is too exhausted to contradict him
     -   Desperate, Maddy plunges into the forest, calling for help
-    -   Finds Dickety, who threatens her with a brick
+    -   Finds Dockety, who threatens her with a brick
-    -   Tense negotiation
+    -   Tense negotiation (this is where Maddy learns Dockety's name)
         -   Maddy: "You helped us---help us again!"
         -   Bot: "This was not trying to help you.
 This was trying to free its..." and pauses, buzzing.
         -   ...
 "This cannot retrieve the word from memory.
 This wanted to help its..."
         -   Maddy: "The big one?
 The big one pulling the cart?"
         -   ...
 "If you help me get my sister I'll help you with...with it."
-        -   Dickety agrees, but says they'll never catch up
+        -   Dockety agrees, but says they'll never catch up
         -   "Unless you let me carry you."
     -   Speed down the path
         -   Maddy closed her eyes, but that just made it worse, so she opened them, which made it even worse
     -   Reach the highway to Heck (broken down, but still better than forest tracks)
     -   The sun is starting to go down
-    -   A pair of thin green laser lines scan the fractured pavement to help Dickety steer
+    -   A pair of thin green laser lines scan the fractured pavement to help Dockety steer
     -   They startle a fluffle of wild rabbits - the kind that wolves sometimes ate, but never around non-carnivores
-    -   There in front of them is the convoy: a dozen bots, no two alike, with Crusher pulling the cage cart
+    -   There in front of them is the convoy: half a dozen bots, no two alike, with Crusher pulling the cage cart
+        -   "Where are the others?"
+Maddy asked, shouting to be heard.
+        -   "This does not know."
+Dockety paused.
+"That worries this."
-    -   Dickety: "Take this brick.
+    -   Dockety: "Take this brick.
 Get on the cage.
 Climb forward, then climb onto the one pulling the cart.
 Break its antenna."
     -   Maddy: "Do you have a short circuit or something!?"
-    -   Dickety: "Several.
+    -   Dockety: "Several.
 But it is still a good plan."
     -   He races forward, knocks one unsuspecting pair of bots out of the way, and throws Maddy onto the cart
-6. FIXME
+6. Out of the Cage Cart...
+    -   Maddy drops the brick
+    -   Dockety races forward and body checks another bot just as it raises itself to grab at Maddy
+    -   The adults and Sindy are yelling for help
+    -   Maddy slides down to the front of the cart and unhitches it just as Crusher's head swivels 180 to see what's happening
+    -   She expects the cart to slow down gently but it careens off the road
+    -   Maddy is thrown into some bushes as the cart tips onto its side and slides down a rocky hill
+    -   She grabs a scrap of rebar that just happens to be lying there and breaks the lock
+    -   The two goats and Sindy scramble out
+        -   Maddy hugs Sindy
+    -   "Was that a bot helping you?" one of the goats asks
+    -   "Don't worry about that now," Maddy snaps.
+"We have to *go*!"
+    -   "But---but we're in the Scratch!"
+    -   Just then Crusher appears at the top of the hill and they start to run
+    -   Describe the Scratch: overgrown with weeds, puddles are strange colors
+        -   The trees are twisted, but they don't move on their own like they did in stories
+    -   One of the goats has hurt his leg
+        -   "You help him," Maddy tells the other goat.
+"I'll look after my sister."
+    -   It's getting dark, but they can hear gears grinding behind them whenever they stop
+        -   Sindy: "Do you think they have searchlights?
+Or flamethrowers?"
+        -   Maddy: "I'm sure they don't have flamethrowers," she replied, trying to sound more confident than she felt.
+    -   Suddenly the long-legged bot ambushes them
+        -   They realize Crusher has been driving them toward it
+    -   One of its arms ends in a clumsy overweight chainsaw
+    -   It swings, Sindy shrieks, chain of accidets, the bot cuts a tree that falls across a bubbling stream
+    -   Maddy: "Go!"
+    -   The goats go first, the bot chases them, the tree tumbles into the water, the bot is destroyed
+    -   The goats are now on one side of the poison stream while Sindy and Maddy are on the other
+    -   Dockety reappears
 7. FIXME
 8. FIXME
 9. FIXME